Assessments, Consulting, Advice, Planning, Implementation

 Asset Management Consulting is a business discipline that help you derive maximum value from your physical assets.
 It supports corporate strategic objectives with a balance among: performance, risk, cost and opportunity.
 You do this by managing the entire life cycle of physical assets – from concept through to disposal.
 Asset Management embraces several disciplines: engineering, demand forecasting / capital planning, operations, maintenance, finance, human resources, supply chain and information management.

-Here’s a case study describing how we helped a large mining company implement Maintenance and Asset Management to make itself more profitable.
+See how we helped a large mining company implement Maintenance and Asset Management.

 Good Asset Management supports corporate strategic objectives.
 Your leadership ensures roles and responsibilities are defined, and accountability is clear.
-Asset life cycle processes are documented, managed and can be demonstrated with good record keeping.
+Asset life cycle processes are documented, managed, and can be demonstrated with good record keeping.
 Documentation and information are shared and consistent across your organization.
-The whole framework is monitored and improved as strategy, objectives and your business environment change.
+The whole framework is monitored and improved as strategy, objectives, and business environment change.

 You may already be doing a lot of Asset Management activities but uncoordinated, and likely in separate departments.
 Achieving good Asset Management for your business, not just a department, requires the stitching together of those functions, through process and sharing of information.
 It’s not as difficult as you might think.